 Are you a US based lessor or vendor who has clients in Canada who want to lease?
 Can you handle this business?
 The answer is yes but the question remains should you do it yourself?

 - Let me put it another way!
 As a Canadian lessor I would be very leery of attempting to lease to a US lessee.
 No reflection on the client but there are a number of reasons for my concern.

 - I am unfamiliar with US Federal or State laws.

 - I am vaguely aware that some States have a reputation of being (from a lessor's point of view) "debtor's paradises".

 - My documents are not designed for US law or US use

-- I know I have to file a registration under UCC (uniform commercial code) -& probably could arrange for same but am personally not well informed on same.
+- I know I have to file a registration under UCC (uniform commercial code) -& probably could arrange for same but am personally not well informed on UCC.

 So back to the original question!
 In Canada

-- Some western Provinces have seize or sue provisions unless the lessee is a business and expressly waives its rights.
+- Some western Provinces (BC and Alberta) have seize or sue provisions unless the lessee is a business and expressly waives its rights.